-\begin{remark} Combining Theorems \ref{thm:dq} or \ref{thm:dq2} with the fact that one can determine a metric tree from its intertaxon distances gives an alternative proof of the well-known result that the collection of quartets displayed on a tree determines the unrooted tree. \end{remark}
+\begin{remark} Combining Theorem \ref{thm:dq} with the fact that one can determine an unrooted metric tree from its intertaxon distances gives an alternative proof of the well-known result that the collection of quartets displayed on a tree determines the unrooted tree topology. \end{remark}

 \begin{remark} As a heuristic, the ASTRAL-II software \cite{ASTRALII} introduced a similarity on taxa that counts quartets \emph{not} separating two taxa on a gene tree.
 By Theorem \ref{thm:dq} this is essentially equivalent to the quartet metrization for that gene tree.
-While ASTRAL-II's goal is species tree inference, it uses this similarity quite differently from the quartet distance's use in the statistically consistent approach to inference presented in Section \ref{sec:st} below. \end{remark}
+While ASTRAL-II's goal is species tree inference, it uses this similarity quite differently from the quartet metrization's use in the statistically consistent approach to inference presented in Section \ref{sec:st} below. \end{remark}